Product Support & Resources

 Rental Properties & Apartment - Natural Gas Safety

 Natural gas safety in apartments and rental properties is a shared responsibility between landlords and tenants.
-Because multi-unit buildings often rely on shared walls and complex gas piping systems, a leak in one unit can quickly create a dangerous situation for others.
+Since multi-unit buildings often rely on shared walls and complex gas piping systems, a leak in one unit can quickly create a dangerous situation for others.

 Why Natural Gas Safety Matters More in Apartments

-Unlike single-family homes, apartments and rentals typically have gas lines that run through multiple units.
-This means a gas leak may not originate in your apartment, yet still pose an immediate risk.
+Unlike single-family homes, apartments and rentals typically have natural gas lines that run through multiple units.
+This means a natural gas leak may not originate in your apartment, yet still pose an immediate risk.
 Early detection is critical to prevent explosions, fires, and the displacement of oxygen caused by leaking methane.

 Installing dedicated natural gas alarms helps ensure leaks are detected quickly, even when occupants are sleeping or away from home.